ttempaa/bun-plugin-glob-import/README.md

 ## Usage

+### As a Bundler Plugin

-To use the plugin, add it to the build options:
+To use the plugin as a bundler plugin, add it to the build options:

 ```ts
 import { globImportPlugin } from 'bun-plugin-glob-import';